ianepreston/blog/posts/2023-04-09-network-rework.md

 now since I haven't turned the private networks rule back on.
 I do a reboot just to be safe.
 Nope, that wasn't it.
 I can't even ping `192.168.30.1` from WSL.
 That's super strange.

+This requires a better setup for testing.
+Something very weird is going on and I don't want to try and solve it standing in my utility room.
+Fortunately I have a spare port in my office upstairs, so I patch that one to the `.30` VLAN port and my workstation to a port on the switch that doesn't have VLANs assigned.
+Back in the office I confirm that I still have the same behaviour from my laptop on the `.30` and my workstation works correctly on `.10`.

+Back on the laptop, just for kicks mostly I try and connect to the network with docker (which is running on top of WSL2) and it works?!
+Now my mind is really blown.

+Let's try another experiment then.
+I'll swap my workstation over to the VLAN port and see if its WSL can connect.
+Is it just something weird I didn't realize I did on my laptop?
+Nope, exact same behaviour.
+Windows works fine, docker works fine, Ubuntu WSL does not.

+Time for some searching.
+There's [this GitHub issue](https://github.com/microsoft/WSL/issues/6001) which describes similar behavior but it's a couple years old with no resolution.
+They do have a request to collect and provide logs, depending on what I find I might come back and contribute to this.
+There's [this GitHub issue](https://github.com/microsoft/WSL/issues/6410) but in this case they're trying to add VLAN tags on the network adapter for the Windows machine.
+The root cause might be similar, but the scenario isn't quite the same, and there's no resolution listed anyway.
+There's [this GitHub issue](https://github.com/MicrosoftDocs/WSL/issues/507) about applying a VLAN ID to the WSL network interface.
+That might work and might be worthwhile for testing but I'd like to see if there's a cleaner fix.
+There's [this GitHub issue](https://github.com/microsoft/WSL/issues/6698) that says the 8021q module isn't available in WSL.
+That appears to be true for me, but shouldn't be relevant since I'm not trying to add my own VLAN tags, I'm just having the switch assign them.

 # Create VLANs

 # Create Wireguard Tunnels